xperiments/p1touch/README.md

    - The access code for the linked printer will be saved for future use.
 This means that for subsequent printer links (if the printer is the same), you will not be asked for the access code again.
 You can clear these saved access codes in the Settings Screen if needed.

-By following these steps, you will be able to link your P1Touch Screen with your 3D printer seamlessly, ensuring a smooth user experience and easy access to all the features of the touch screen.
+By following these steps, you will be able to link your xtouch screen with your 3D printer seamlessly, ensuring a smooth user experience and easy access to all the features of the touch screen.

 Please ensure that the access code is kept secure and that you clear the access code cache in the Settings Screen if you wish to unlink the printer or start the linking process for a different printer.